 It’s time for fire departments to realize the opportunity that technology presents when it comes to protecting their communities.
 Communities still need to feel the department’s presence so that they can feel confident that their taxes are being used well, and the latest technologies are making it far easier to keep communities safer with sharable and interactive pre-plans and inspections.

 Take the Fire Department of Monterey, California – with a merger of several municipal departments, each with a pre-planning process, it was time to consolidate and rethink pre-planning for the department.
-Naturally, they embraced Smart Tech, and it made a huge improvement to their productivity (not to mention, a 20% in cost saving).
-Brendan Connolly, firefighter at Monterey Fire Department explains;
+Naturally, they embraced Smart Tech, and it made a huge improvement to their productivity (not to mention, a 20% in cost-saving).
+Brendan Connolly, a firefighter at Monterey Fire Department explains;

 “This is pre-planning for the 21st century, where a fire company can go out, spend time at the building with an iPad in hand, and have a completed pre-plan by the time they get back to the rig.”

 As a Fire Captain with a large Fire Department in Los Angeles, I understand the time savings and efficiency of having the right software has a direct effect on the outcomes of emergency calls.